InformaticsMatters/fragmentor/README.md

 -   Playbooks are also provided to create, start, stop, and backup the database.

 The libraries currently supported are as follows:
 - Xchem: dsip, probing library, spotfinder
 - Molport
 - Chemspace: bb
 - Enamine: ro5
+- sdf (generic)

 Further datasets are planned.